-Class Discussions:
+Discussions:

-A major component of this seminar will involve in-class discussions of major concepts and events in foreign policy.
-I will disseminate suggested discussion questions prior to the class to give students the opportunity to prepare responses.
-Students are encouraged to think about issues beyond the rhetoric and talking points that often pepper the surface of policy debates in cable news and on Twitter.
-I expect students to use their knowledge of the empirical research on foreign policy and American institutions to understand policy outcomes, whether they agree with them or not.
+A major component of this seminar will involve in-class and online discussions of major concepts and events in US foreign policy.
+I will disseminate suggested discussion questions prior to the class and ask students to prepare responses.
+Students are encouraged to think about issues beyond the rhetoric and talking points that often pepper the surface of policy debates.
+I expect students to use knowledge of the research on foreign policy to drive their understanding of policy outcomes.